dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 private static uint _texture;
 ```

-Returning to your `OnLoad` method, add this line at the end of the method to create, and bind the texture.
+Returning to your `OnLoad` method, add these lines at the end of the method to create and bind the texture.
 That `ActiveTexture` call is telling OpenGL that we are wanting to use the first texture unit.
 ```c#
 _texture = _gl.GenTexture();